 While freight demand for nondurable goods spiked due to consumers stockpiling essential household goods, freight demand for durable goods responded oppositely.
-In the Breakthrough Network, durable goods did not have an initial spike, but a decrease of nearly 42 percent year-over-year, which can be seen in the deep fall off of the red line in the chart above.
+In the Breakthrough network, durable goods did not have an initial spike but saw a decrease of nearly 42 percent year-over-year, which can be seen in the deep fall off of the red line in the chart above.

 This behavior is common in durable goods space when the economy enters a downturn.
 With mass layoffs and furloughs, consumers are limiting their spending on big-ticket items like appliances and home improvement.
 This is also reflected in the uptick in personal savings rates.

 Learn more about consumer behavior and the relationship between durable and nondurable goods in an economic downturn here.